REQUEST TO PARTICIPATE

 09:00 - 09:30

-The value of data from the drone program
+The value of data from the droneprogram

 By Joseph Walker - Supervising Public Safety Analyst at Chula Vista Police Department